Islandora-CLAW/claw-docker-blazegraph/README.md

 | foreground | [port] [admin password] | 8080 random | Start tomcat in the foreground with the given port and password. |
 | background | [port] [admin password] | 8080 random | Start tomcat in the background with the given port and password. |

-### Notes
+## Notes

-Eventually we will support running on either Open JDK or Oracle JDK, but for the moment it only supports Open JDK.
+Eventually we will support running on either OpenJDK or Oracle JDK, but for the moment it only supports Open JDK.

-### Maintainers/Sponsors
+## Maintainers/Sponsors

 * UPEI
 * discoverygarden inc.